 Our faculty members are highly sensitive to the impact of cultural diversity on the growth and development of children.
-While these factors are important in the development of curriculum in any educational program, they are especially critical in the educational planning for students with disabilities.
-Our students are well prepared to take the special education content tests necessary for teacher certification and have a perfect record of passing these challenging tests.
-Information about tests and registration can be found at the Pennsylvania Educator Certification Tests website.
+While these factors are important in the development of curriculum in any educational program, they are especially critical in planning for students with disabilities.
+Our students are well prepared to take the education content tests necessary for teacher certification.
+Information about these required tests and registration can be found online.

-The Grace B. Luhrs University Elementary School provides a unique opportunity for Ship students to observe and participate in elementary school activities and classroom teaching experiences with children in kindergarten through fifth grade.
-The College of Education and Human Services faculty and Shippensburg Area School District teachers teach the lab school classes.
+The Grace B. Luhrs University Elementary School on campus provide a unique opportunity to observe and participate in elementary school activities and classroom teaching experiences with children in kindergarten through fifth grade.
+Shippensburg University College of Education and Human Services faculty and Shippensburg Area School District teachers teach the lab school classrooms.
 The curriculum reflects the best developmental and educational practices.
 Lessons demonstrate how to apply the most current educational techniques.

-- Shippensburg Education Association helps future educators develop an understanding and appreciation for the education profession.
+- Shippensburg University CAEYC helps future educators develop an understanding and appreciation for the education profession.

 - Council for Exceptional Children (CEC) open to students enrolled in elementary or secondary education programs who have an interest in the education of children with special needs.

 - People Involved Equally (PIE) offers social opportunities, peer support, and assistance to and with area adults with developmental disabilities.